Occala/netcode.notes/ShiftingOrigin/README.md

 Player 1 crosses the threshold on the x axis while using a vehicle, ending up at 1050, 0, 0 in terms of position

 At this time, we shift objects back by this amount.
-This includes dynamic objects (other vehicles, the player's own vehicle) and things like terrain/environmental features
+This includes dynamic objects (other vehicles, the player's own vehicle) and things like terrain/environmental features.
+We also increment Player 1's virtual position by 1 on the x component

 I prefer interpreting the position of terrain personally, rather than doing an incremental shift each time (which i reserve for dynamic objects typically), because I'm wary of accumulating error simply from shifting the terrain around.
 Interpreting involves caching the absolute position of a static object and upon shifting, interpreting where it is relative to the local player's virtual offset.
 More on that later though